 FULC Investors Have Opportunity to Lead Fulcrum Therapeutics, Inc. Securities Fraud Lawsuit

-LOS ANGELES, May 23, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fulcrum Therapeutics, Inc. ("Fulcrum" or the "Company") (NASDAQ: FULC).
+BENSALEM, Pa., May 26, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fulcrum Therapeutics, Inc. ("Fulcrum" or the "Company") (NASDAQ: FULC).

 Class Period: March 3, 2022 – March 8, 2023